-The proposed Municipal road crossing over the Habitat Zone 1 is required to accommodate the project services including trunk sanitary sewer, storm sewer, and watermain.
+The proposed Municipal Road crossing over the Habitat Zone 1 is required to accommodate the project services including trunk sanitary sewer, storm sewer, and watermain.
 The proposed crossing structure is a 23.1m long concert box culvert (2.4m x 1.5m) (Appendix I).
 Creation of the new road crossing will require the realignment of approximately a 23m length of Habitat Zone 1.
 The concrete box culvert will be embedded 0.3m ensure fish passage and accommodate placement of native substrates.
 The channel realignment work has the potential to cause harmful alternation, disruption or destruction (HADD) to fish habitat.
 Therefore, the project must be review by the Department of Fisheries and Oceans to determine if an Authorization is required.
-It is recommended that a DFO Request for Review document is submitted as soon as possible to initiate DFO consultation early on in the process.
+It is recommended that a DFO Request for Review (RFR) document is submitted as soon as possible to initiate DFO consultation early on in the process.
+The RFRwill include a compensation plan for the loss of fish habitat.